 What does this mean for our efforts and the PN Community?

 As a result of all of this activity, September will become a critical month for the Peripheral Neuropathy community.
 As early as the week of September 9, the Senate Appropriations Committee will be marking up its version of the Defense Appropriations Act, and will be making a decision on whether or not to include “peripheral neuropathy” among the conditions eligible for study under the Department of Defense’s Peer-Reviewed Medical Research Program (PRMRP).
 If community members have an opportunity to meet with their Senators or their staff during the August summer recess, they should use this opportunity to continue advocacy for including peripheral neuropathy in the PRMRP.

 And to Conclude:

 FPN thanks Mark Vieth as well as everyone who has already put effort into contacting their Senate representatives in Washington.
-We encourage anyone who wishes to contact or meet with their Senators during August while the representatives on in the home states.
-FPN, with the help of Mr. Vieth, will continue to track the progress in Washington DC.
+We encourage anyone who wishes to contact or meet with their senators during August while the representatives are in the home states.
+FPN, with the help of Mr. Vieth, will continue to track the progress in Washington, D.C.
 We hope our next report will be to announce the inclusion and increased availability of funding for peripheral neuropathy research.